Katharina - Indonesia LiveaboardInquiry

 Cancellation at any stage involves forfeit of monies already payed.

 Payment can be made via bank transfer, Wise, Credit or Debit card (Visa, AMEX, Mastercard) or Apple pay at no extra charge.

 Katharina - cabins

-Katharina has only six cabins with one double and one single bed, with a maximum capacity of 12 adults and 2 children, giving you the freedom to do what you want and when you want to do it.
+Katharina has only six cabins with one double and one single bed, with a maximum capacity of 12 persons all on the Lower deck.

 Recently redesigned and constructed of natural woods and classic décor, the stylish cabins are bright and inviting with double or twin berths, individually controlled AC, private en suite bathrooms, natural light, storage space including a safe.

 Katharina cruises across the archipelago all the way from Borneo to Papua in the west and east and Sumba and Maluko in the south and north, following the seasons and the winds, and staying one step ahead of the rains so as to provide optimum cruising conditions for our guests.